joaomelo/tic-tac-toe/readme.md

 # what

-minimal implementation of the tic-tac-toe game
+minimal web implementation of the tic-tac-toe game

 # folders